 No matter who you are, if you want to use WordPress, you’ll probably need to pay someone for hosting.
-GoDaddy offers several tiers of WordPress Websites, all including hosting.
+GoDaddy offers several tiers of Managed WordPress, all including hosting.
 The higher tiers come with added features.

 To get started creating your WordPress website with GoDaddy, purchase a plan and answer a couple of basic questions.

 Next, GoDaddy automatically installs WordPress while you get a fresh cup of coffee.

 2. Set up your WordPress website

 Now you can either use the Quick Start Wizard to get started or configure your site on your own.
 You’ll find step-by-step instructions for both options here.